Jean198/identity-app/README.md

 ### The main() method.

 This method verifies if the **scheme** and the **action** are valid and will call the method that matches the **action**.
-This is the method that will be called in the for result display.
+This is the method that will be called in the end for result display.

 If either the scheme or the action is not valid, the method will return an error.